adamyi/v6dns/README.md

 v6dns
 ------
-A DNS Server which lets IPv4-prioritized devices to use IPv6 first, or lets IPv6-prioritized devices to use IPv4.
+A DNS Server which lets IPv4-prioritized devices to use IPv6 first, or lets IPv6-prioritized devices to use IPv4 first.

 ### Installation